 Well, SEO is the answer.

-We are going to list a 7-step guide to making SEO content writing for beginners a habit that will help your blog climb the search engine ranking and improve your business listing.
+We will list a 7-step guide to making SEO content writing for beginners a habit that will help your blog climb the search engine ranking and improve your business listing.

-- Start with research on your blog topic and competitor analysis.
+- To write SEO content, start with research on your blog topic and competitor analysis.